shinobiultra/PPGrad/README.md

 # PPGrad
 C++ &amp; OpenMPI &amp; OpenMP toy framework for Neural Nets (a la [Micrograd](https://github.com/karpathy/micrograd)) created in approx. 7 days of scattered work as a semestral project.

+Simple evaluation at the end of semester can be found in [PPGrad.pdf](PPGrad.pdf).
+The goal was to teach myself how Autograd works (in principle) and try building simple NN Library on top of it.
+Also GitHub actions party, Doxygen learning, Google Test learning and few other little things.

 # Initial Plan

 The goal is to create distributed (OpenMPI) and parallelized (OpenMP) C++ framework (called "PPGrad") that would provide modular building blocks of Neural Networks (such as Conv2D Layer, Dense Layer, AdamW Optimizer, ReLU activation) and would allow to run the training in a Data distributed fashion.